-ISLP's Human Rights program provides targeted legal assistance to support and strengthen efforts by nongovernmental organizations (NGOs) and developing country governments around the world to protect human rights and promote respect for law.
-These have included projects that: improve legal aid representation for the poor; train and mentor human rights advocates; protect the rights of women, the disabled, indigenous populations and others who are persecuted or discriminated against; advance access to information and freedom of expression; assist local governments in adopting and revising laws; and build the capacities of ministries and the judiciary.
+Poor countries and vulnerable communities rarely have the resources to use law effectively as a tool for change and development.
+ISLP sees this as an essential area where pro bono experts can provide targeted legal assistance to support and strengthen efforts by nongovernmental organizations and developing country governments around the world to protect human rights and promote respect for law.
+ISLP projects: advance and protect the rights of vulnerable communities; train and mentor human rights advocates; protect the rights of women, the disabled, indigenous populations and others who are persecuted or discriminated against; improve legal aid representation for the poor; address access to information and freedom of expression; assist local governments in adopting and revising laws; and build the capacities of ministries and the judiciary.

 Advancing public interest litigation in Kenya

-ISLP recently partnered with the Nairobi-based NGO African Center for International Legal and Policy Research and the International Association of Constitutional Law on a workshop for high-level members of Kenya's judiciary.
-Volunteer Andrew Scherer led discussions with the justices on public interest litigation (PIL): how PIL can promote and protect the principal rights embodied in Kenya's Constitution and challenges relating to litigating/adjudicating PIL cases.
+ISLP has partnered with the Nairobi-based NGO African Center for International Legal and Policy Research and the International Association of Constitutional Law on a workshop for high-level members of Kenya's judiciary.
+Volunteer Andrew Scherer led discussions with the justices on public interest litigation: how PIL can promote and protect the principal rights embodied in Kenya's Constitution and challenges relating to litigating/adjudicating PIL cases.

-"It became clear" recounted Mr. Scherer (pictured at left), "that the judges were deeply concerned with understanding the mechanics of public interest litigation as well as the substantive law regarding social and economic rights.
-The judges were very engaged and peppered me with questions...on how they might, within their role as judges, work to advance access to justice, which is in fact the responsibility of the judiciary under the new constitution.
-There was a feedback session at the end and by all accounts the workshop was a great success and the judges suggested that the training should be given to the entire judiciary."
+"It became clear," recounted Mr. Scherer (pictured) "that the judges were deeply concerned with understanding the mechanics of public interest litigation as well as the substantive law regarding social and economic rights.
+The judges were very engaged and peppered me with questions...on how they might, within their role as judges, work to advance access to justice, which is in fact the responsibility of the judiciary under the new constitution."

 Building the foundations of Liberia's health sector